rwilliams/jrubywiki/Google-Summer-of-Code-2014.md

 * ***[LMAX Disruptor](http://lmax-exchange.github.io/disruptor/)***: Disruptor is a library which supports a number of different patterns for multithreaded execution.
 [Some work has already been done to implement Celluloid Mailboxes in terms of Disruptor](https://github.com/celluloid/celluloid/issues/342)
 * ***[ArrayBlockingQueue](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/ArrayBlockingQueue.html)***: These are fast, fixed-sized data structures built atop arrays.
 * ***[LinkedTransferQueue](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/LinkedTransferQueue.html)***: Introduced in Java 7, LinkedTransferQueues are one of the most adaptable concurrency primitives available on the JVM today.

+### Truffle

+JRuby now has a work-in-progress [Truffle] backend, to use two powerful new JVM technologies - the Truffle AST interpreter framework, and the new Graal JIT compiler.
+Together these are achieving peak performance well beyond anything currently possible with the JVM.

+There is plenty of low hanging fruit in the Truffle backend to make good GSoC projects, and you will be working on genuinely research-level technology that may be the future of all JVM languages.
+The team working on Truffle are enthusiastic about mentoring and we can help an enthusiastic person get going right now if they want, so they have their own ideas and a track record when it comes to GSoC.

+Talk to chrisseaton.